 Looking to add more fiber to your diet?
 Fiber — along with adequate fluid intake — moves quickly and relatively easily through your digestive tract and helps it function properly.
 A high-fiber diet may also help reduce the risk of obesity, heart disease and diabetes.

-Source: USDA National Nutrient Database for Standard Reference, Release 27
+Source: USDA National Nutrient Database for Standard Reference, Legacy Release

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.